ABOUT THE COMPANY

 we will examine the current preservatives used in the meat industry, the natural alternatives that are

-15. Current preservatives in the meat industry
+available, and compare them. - Current preservatives in the meat industry

 Some common preservatives used in meat products are nitrites and sulphites which extend the shelf life